microsoft/winget-cli/doc/windows/package-manager/winget/upgrade.md

 ## **upgrade** --all

 **upgrade --all** will identify all the applications with upgrades available.
 When you run **winget upgrade --all** the Windows Package Manager will look for all applications that have updates available and attempt to install the.

->[!NOTE]
-Some applications do not provide a version.
-They are always latest.
-Because the Windows Package Manager cannot identify if their is a newer version of the app, an upgrade will not be possible.